kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 Hello everyone, and welcome back.

 Ok, a little while ago, we saw how you can do pod-to-pod communication using IP addresses.
 We're going to do the same thing again, but this time using DNS names.
 To do this we need to make use of Kubernete's own internal DNS service, which is called Kubernetes DNS.
 Kubernetes DNS is actually an addon that you can install into your cluster.
-Luckily Kubernetes DNS comes installed by default if you use one of the automated kube cluster provisioning tools, such as minikube and kubeadm.
+However this addon is        installed by default if you use one of the automated kube cluster provisioning tools, such as minikube and kubeadm.

 Ok before we show how kubernetes DNS works, let me do a quick recap on the ip address approach.